maron-ai/job-title-generator/README.md

+# Job Title Generator

+A simple ui generated with v0 and using gpt-4o-mini to generate a new job title based on the current one.

-# Turborepo starter with shadcn/ui
+# Turborepo Starter with shadcn/ui Dodcs

 ![Static Badge](https://img.shields.io/badge/shadcn%2Fui-2.1.2-blue?link=https%3A%2F%2Fgithub.com%2Fshadcn%2Fui)